Possible risks of degenerative spine surgery

 - The body rejects a bone graft or hardware that was implanted

 - Nerve damage is sustained during the procedure

 - The surgery was performed on the wrong level of the spine

 - The surgery was performed based on an incorrect diagnosis

-Symptoms of FBSS following degenerative spine surgery can take a variety of forms, and may not be immediately identifiable as such because patients will naturally experience different types of discomfort during the recovery process.
+Symptoms of failed back surgery syndrome following degenerative spine surgery can take on a variety of forms, and may not be immediately identifiable as such because patients will naturally experience different types of discomfort during the recovery process.
 However, be on the lookout for numbness or tingling in the extremities, a return of your original symptoms, presentation of symptoms in another region of the neck or back, depression, anxiety or insomnia.

 Often, the best way to reduce your degenerative spine surgery risks is to opt for a minimally invasive procedure.
 At Laser Spine Institute, our minimally invasive spine surgery is a safer and effective alternative to traditional open spine surgery, offering a reduced risk of infection and complication.^ To learn more about procedures for degenerative spine conditions, contact us today.

 Laser Spine Institute is the leader in minimally invasive spine surgery and has helped more than 75,000 patients find relief from chronic neck or back pain.
 To find out if you are a candidate for our minimally invasive spine surgery, reach out to our dedicated team and ask for a no-cost review of your MRI or CT scan.* We are here to help you get back to the activities you have been missing out on.